Recent Onset of Spinal Pain

 What Therapy Can Help?

-Luckily quick improvement of back pain and spinal muscle can be achieved with PAMM Therapy (Power Assisted Micro Manipulation).
-With PAMM Therapy, the pysiotherapist uses a special handset to help them realign the spine and re-introduce mobility to the area.
-PAMM Therapy is a progressive and rehabilitating therapy.
-The aim is to encourage the bodies healing process.
+Luckily quick improvement of back pain and spinal muscle can be achieved with Theraflex Therapy.
+Our physiotherapists use a special handset to help them realign the spine and re-introduce mobility to the area.
+Theraflex Therapy is a progressive and rehabilitating therapy.
+The aim is to encourage the body’s healing process.
 Uniquely, with this therapy the entire spine is treated, greatly reducing the likelihood of future episodes.
 It is an excellent long term solution for spinal problems.
-To learn more about PAMM therapy, click here.

-The physiotherapist can also give you guidance on how to increase activity and how to strengthen the postural muscles.
+The physiotherapist will also give you guidance on how to increase activity and how to strengthen the postural muscles.

 How Can I Avoid Spinal Pain?